fiolagan/MyReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is my completed project of the Udacity React Nanodegree MyReads project.
+This app has been built up from the original starter files that can be found [here](https://github.com/udacity/reactnd-project-myreads-starter).

+All of the React code has been added to allow users to search for new books and add them to one of 3 shelves via the search component.
+Results in the search component are attributed with their assigned shelf if they have already been selected.
+Books that have not been selected will show a shelf of 'None'.
+Users can change which shelf the book is assigned to within the search component or the shelves component.

+An additional feature has been added to allow users to click on a book cover in either the shelf component or the search component to see extended information including title, authors, truncated description, publisher, publish date, enlarged cover image, link to Google books preview and the option to assign a shelf.

 ## TL;DR

 To get started developing right away:

+* enable React Router Dom `npm install --save react-router-dom`
 * install all project dependencies with `npm install`
 * start the development server with `npm start`